-Romania mining: Carpathian Gold Rovina project to secure financing for mine development20.
-April 2016. / Mining
+Romania mining: Carpathian Gold Rovina project to secure financing for mine development, Mining

 When mining investors think of Romania, they think of the Canadian company Gabriel Resources and the Rosia Montana debacle.
 Their plan for the massive open-pit mining project would require the destruction of three villages and four mountaintops.
 Opposition to the mine stemmed from a variety of reasons: some residents refused to leave their homes for the mine to be built, and the plans for the project included the use of cyanide heap-leaching.
 Romanians are especially wary of cyanide because of a cyanide spill in the year 2000, which ended up flowing into the Danube and affecting Hungarians’ drinking water supply.
 It has been called the worst environmental disaster in Europe since Chernobyl.